oasis-tcs/openc2-jadn/jadn-v2.0.md

 * TypeOption `0x71` (collection is an ordered set) is referred to as `unique` when used with the ArrayOf type and `ordered` when used with MapOf, Map or Record types.

-Multiplicity options specify the ordering and uniqueness semantics of compound types.
-This allows collection instances with uniqueness constraints to be validated and instances with the same ordering significance to be compared, independently of how they are represented.
+Multiplicity TypeOptions specify the ordering and uniqueness semantics of compound types.
+This allows collection instances with uniqueness constraints to be validated and instances with the same ordering significance to be compared, independently of their compound type.
-The ArrayOf type can specify the four UML collection types (sequence, set, ordered set, bag).
+The ArrayOf compound type can specify the four UML collection types (sequence, set, ordered set, bag).
-Structured and MapOf types are always unique, so they can specify only set or ordered set collections.
+Structured and MapOf compound types are always unique, so they can specify only set or ordered set collections.
 The non-default collection types are:

 | Compound Type | Multiplicity Option | Collection Properties         |